 The size of this container must be large enough so that it can hold all of the waste and allow water to flow freely without splashing out.
 You’ll need at least 1 gallon of water to flush your toilet.

-Make sure that it is centered and covering as much of the bowl with water as possible.
-You must now add in a small amount of "detergent" or "cleaner" to help loosen up any waste that may be present in your toilet.
+Make sure that it is centered and cover as much of the bowl with water as possible.
+You must now add in a small amount of “detergent” or “cleaner” to help loosen up any waste that may be present in your toilet.

 This step is optional but highly recommended.

 When you’re sure the toilet bowl is covered with water, proceed to flush your toilet by pushing down on the handle as usual.

 The water will slowly flow through the pipes in your toilet and wash away all waste towards your main water drain.
 When this happens, flush again as needed until there is no more waste in the toilet bowl.